Hans-Georg Maaßen: Radicalisation

-After departing from the BfV, Maaßen radicalised, increasingly using far right terminology about "globalism", a "New World Order", and the "Great Reset".
+After departing from the BfV, Maaßen radicalised, increasingly using far-right terminology about "globalism", a "New World Order", and the "Great Reset".
 In 2019, he told Swiss newspaper Neue Zuercher Zeitung that the term conspiracy theory had been "invented by certain foreign intelligence services" in order to "discredit political opponents."
-He described public health measures in Germany against the COVID19 pandemic the "most serious human rights crimes we have experienced".
-In 2021, Stephan Kramer, head of the state intelligence service in Thuringia and former general secretary of the Central Council of Jews in Germany, accused him of using "classic antisemitic stereotypes".
+He described public health measures in Germany against the COVID-19 pandemic the "most serious human rights crimes we have experienced".

-In an investigation of a December 2022 far right plot to storm the Bundestag and install a new Reich, security forces found text messages between Maaßen and members of the leadership of the Reichsbuerger movement, including one that said: "We have to keep fighting."
+In an investigation of a December 2022 far-right plot to storm the Bundestag and install a new Reich, security forces found text messages between Maaßen and members of the leadership of the Reichsbuerger movement, including one that said: "We have to keep fighting."
 He collaborated with the Austrian conspiracy theory website AUF1 and the YouTube channel Hallo Meinung as well as appearing on RT Deutsch.